Mynameisuaername/ANYDL/README.md

 --- EDIT config.py values appropriately ---
 python bot.py
 ```
+## Bot Commands

+- start - Check the bot is online or not.
+- help - 🆘Need help
+- me - 🕵️‍♂️Your details
+- ytdl - Not matter use or not.
+- ren - Rename files 📂📁
+- sshot - Screenshots 📸
+- converttovideo - 📂 to📽
+- c2f - 📽 to 📂
+- trim - Trim video 🎞
+- getlink - ⚡Get an external download link of telegram file.
+- storageinfo - 💾Use this command to check saved file.
+- generatecustomthumbnail - !Not Working
+- downloadmedia - 🔽Reply with the file you want to upload to the bot server.
+- clearffmpegmedia - 🗑️Use this command to delete saved media in the bot.
+- deletethumbnail - Use this command to delete thumbnails.

-- For FeedBack and Suggestions, please feel free to say in [@SpEcHlDe](https://telegram.dog/ThankTelegram)
+For FeedBack and Suggestions, please feel free to say in [@SpEcHlDe](https://telegram.dog/ThankTelegram)

 #### LICENSE
 - GPLv3